ibm-cloud-docs/vpc/nlb-delete.md

 You can delete an {{site.data.keyword.cloud}} {{site.data.keyword.nlb_full}} (NLB) by using the UI, CLI, or API.
 {: shortdesc}

-## Deleting a network load balancer using the UI
+## Deleting a network load balancer by using the UI
 {: #nlb-deleting-ui}
 {: ui}